-They (flies) are not everywhere by any means (despite some overseas tourists wearing the headnet literally everywhere, maybe we’re just acclimatised, worrying) but where they are, a headnet, will turn the situation into mildly unpleasant, as opposed to ‘I’m going fucking mental...’ and people have.
+They (flies) are not everywhere by any means (despite some overseas tourists wearing the headnet literally everywhere, maybe we’re just acclimatised, worryingly) but where they are, a headnet, will turn the situation into mildly unpleasant, as opposed to ‘I’m going fucking mental...’ and people have.

 Anyway, a dubious and slightly frustrating start to our Pilbara adventure, would it get better?
 I had faith.